digitalcolony/cruxcalc/REFACTOR_PLAN.md

 **Component Architecture Success Stories**

-We have successfully completed the refactoring of two major calculators using our complete component library, demonstrating significant improvements and validating our architectural decisions.
+We have successfully completed the refactoring of EIGHT major calculators using our complete component library, demonstrating significant improvements and validating our architectural decisions.

 ### 📊 Measurable Benefits Achieved